Gungor

 Gungor is a band formed by husband and wife duo Michael Gungor and Lisa Gungor.
 The group's music has been compared to the music of Sufjan Stevens, Bon Iver and Arcade Fire.

 The band has released seven studio albums, the last one appearing in November 2022.
 These albums explored a broad musical soundscape and charted the couple's changing beliefs from traditional Christianity through a more panentheistic worldview, other religions, and apophatic theology.
-In early 2018, they announced a shift in direction that would see Gungor return to the progressive spiritual space, while the less mainstream material will move to "other projects" including Michael and Lisa’s solo projects.
+In early 2018, they announced a shift in direction that would see Gungor return to the progressive spiritual space, while the less mainstream material will move to "other projects" including Michael and Lisa's solo projects.

 History

 Michael Gungor grew up in Marshfield southeast of Eau Claire, Wisconsin.
 He is the son of pastor and author Ed Gungor.
 Michael began writing and playing music at a young age and studied jazz guitar at both Western Michigan University in Kalamazoo and the University of North Texas in Denton while also touring and working as a performer playing multiple instruments.

 Lisa Gungor grew up in Deming west of Las Cruces, New Mexico.
-She came from a "sports-crazed" family and didn't fully commit to her musical abilities until her senior year in high school.
-Michael and Lisa met at Oral Roberts University in Tulsa, Oklahoma during their first year.
+She came from a "sports-crazed" family and did not fully commit to her musical abilities until her senior year in high school.
+Michael and Lisa met at Oral Roberts University in Tulsa, Oklahoma, during their first year.

 Early career

 Michael and Lisa were worship leaders at Resurrection Life Church in Grandville near Grand Rapids, Michigan.
 In 2002, Michael began producing albums with his church.
 The albums caught the attention of Integrity Music, who signed Michael for a solo album.
-In 2003, he released "Bigger Than My Imagination" under Integrity Media.
+In 2003, he released Bigger Than My Imagination under Integrity Media.
 Lisa also sang on the album.

 In 2005 Michael and Lisa released a live album titled Battle Cry: Worship from the Frontlines, through Integrity Media.